marineb/rockaway-beach/README.md

 # [Rockawaybeach.io website](rockawaybeach.io)

-To contribute, fork the project and submit a pull request.
+To contribute: fork the project and submit a pull request.

 This project was created to compensate for the lack of information available on Rockaway Beach.
 We thought that it might be a good idea to have a site listing all the cool stuff you can do in Rockaway Beach.

 ## Prerequisites